AngeloFranciscoSA/Flask-with-ChromeApp/README.md

 # TO UNDERSTAND THIS PROJECT, YOU NEED TO KNOW, BASIC PYTHON AND HTML!!!
     I tried to explain everything, but some doubt, go searching is not so complicated!

-You need to this project -> Python, Flask, PyInstaller and (pymysql, this for MySQL, you can change this!)
+You need to this project -> Python, Flask, PyInstaller and pymysql.
+    -> pymysql, is only for MySQL, you can change this if you use any other type of database.

     Your Database, use witch better for you, in this project, I used MySQL.
 Works with all accept by Python!